ibm-cloud-docs/power-iaas/pricing-private-cloud.md

-### Is there any initial one-time payment before the pod infrastructure is installed in the {{site.data.keyword.on-prem-fname}} data center?
+### Is there any initial one-time payment before the pod infrastructure is installed in the Private Cloud data center?
 {: #initial-one-time-payment}

    No